Trump lawyer Michael Cohen drops lawsuit against BuzzFeed over Steele dossier

 In a court document filed on Wednesday, Cohen's lawyer, David Schwartz, served notice that the lawsuit against BuzzFeed and four of its employees had been dropped.
 Cohen also dropped a separate lawsuit against Fusion GPS, the political research firm that contracted Steele to assemble the dossier, according to various news reports.

-Matt Mittenthal, direct of communications for BuzzFeed News, said in a statement that the lawsuit never had merit.
+Matt Mittenthal, director of communications for BuzzFeed News, said in a statement that the lawsuit never had merit.

 "The lawsuits against BuzzFeed over the Steele dossier have never been about the merits of our decision to publish it," Mittenthal wrote.